Dr Samantha Pendleton

 Jabberwocky is a Natural Language Processing (NLP) toolkit for those nonsensical ontologies1.
 Available open-source on GitHub.

-And the TF-IDF4 (statistical method) was improved with the to ability to use n-grams so rankings can expand to uni-grams, bi-grams, tri-grams, and more.
+Shortly after version 3.1 was released!
+This included a new plotting feature.
+And the TF-IDF3 (statistical method) was improved with the to ability to use n-grams so rankings can expand to uni-grams, bi-grams, tri-grams, and more.

 References